gperdrizet/engineered-datasets/README.md

 See the [example usage notebook](https://github.com/gperdrizet/ensembleset/blob/main/examples/regression_calorie_burn.ipynb).

-Initialize an ensembleset class instance, passing in the label name a training DataFrame.
+Initialize an EnsembleSet class instance, passing in the label name a training DataFrame.
 Optionally, include a test DataFrame and/or list of any string features.
-Then call the `make_datasets()` to generate an ensembleset, specifying:
+Then call the `make_datasets()` to generate an EnsembleSet, specifying:

 1. The number of individual datasets to generate.
 2. The number of features to randomly select for each feature engineering step.